hiring

 PhD: biophysics of bacterial physiology

-We have an open position for a PhD (3 years, +1 possible) in single-cell bacterial electro-physiology, based on the experimental study of the Bacterial Flagellar Motor.
-The project, funded by the French ANR, follows our recent results on the study of the Proton Motive Force in E.coli, revealed by the activity of individual flagellar motors on living cells.
+We have an open position for a PhD (3 years) in single-cell bacterial electro-physiology and its relation to surface sensing and biofilm formation.
+The project is based on the experimental study of the Bacterial Flagellar Motor, and follows our recent results on the study of the Proton Motive Force in E.coli, revealed by the activity of individual flagellar motors on living cells.
 The project is pluridisciplinary, at the boundaries of physics, microbiology, and electro-chemistry.
 The ideal candidates has a strong background in physics and experimental biophysics (single cell, single molecule), as well as good knowledge of molecular (micro)biology, and scientific programming.
-To apply, or for more details, email Francesco.
+To apply, or for more details, email Ashley or Francesco.

 Other